- There were around 10,700 new cases of bladder cancer in the UK in 2012, that’s around 29 people every day.

-- Bladder cancer is the seventh most common cancer in the UK.
+- Bladder cancer is the seventh most common cancer in the UK (2012).

-- Bladder cancer is the fourth most common cancer in UK men, with around 7,500 new cases diagnosed in 2011.
+- In men, bladder cancer is the fourth most common cancer in the UK, with around 7,700 cases diagnosed in 2012.

-- In the UK, bladder cancer is the 13th most common cancer in women, with around 2,900 new cases diagnosed in 2011.
+- In women, bladder cancer is the 13th most common cancer in the UK, with around 3,000 cases diagnosed in 2012.

-- Around half of all new cases of bladder cancer occur in people aged 75 and over.
+- More than half (54%) of cases of bladder cancer are diagnosed in people aged 75 and over.

 - In Europe, more than 151,000 new cases of bladder cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is the lowest in Europe for males and the 13th lowest for females.